Here's the text.

 (Related bill) City No. 59.75

-City No. 70 billAcquisition of school buildings at Chigasaki Junior High SchoolAcquisition of buildings to be used for school buildings (not acquired by the City Architecture Conservation Corporation)
+City 70th billAcquisition of school buildings at Chigasaki Junior High SchoolAcquisition of buildings to be allocated to school buildings (acquisition of the City Building Conservation Corporation ahead of the market)

 (Location) 1-10-1, Chigasakiminami, Tsuzuki-ku